jacopotagliabue/FREE_7773/README.md

 ### Notebooks

 This folder contains Python notebooks that illustrate in Python concepts discussed during the lectures.
 Please note that notebooks are inherently "exploratory" in nature, so they are good for interactivity and speed but they are not always the right tool for rigorous coding.

 Note: most of the dependencies are pretty standard, but some of the "exotic" ones are added with inline statements to make the notebook self-contained.

 ### Project

 This folder contains two main files:

 * `my_flow.py` is a Metaflow version of the text classification pipeline we explained in class: while not necessarily exhaustive, it contains many of the features that the final course project should display (e.g. comments, qualitative tests, etc.).
 The flow ends by explictely storing the artifacts from the model we just trained.
-* `my_app.py` shows how to build a minimal Flask app with a `/predict` endpoint serving predictions from the model.
+* `my_app.py` shows how to build a minimal Flask app serving predictions from the trained model.
 Note that the app relies on a small HTML page, while our lecture described an endpoint as a purely machine-to-machine communication (that is, outputting a JSON): both are fine for the final project, as long as you understand what the app is doing.

-You can run both by creating a separate environment with the provided `requirements.txt` (make sure your Metaflow setup is correct, of course).
+You can run both (`my_flow.py` first) by creating a separate environment with the provided `requirements.txt` (make sure your Metaflow setup is correct, of course).

 ### Slides